 Each group in Côte d’Ivoire and in Ghana is asked to provide this information for as many producers as possible.
 The auditors will check the accuracy of the information given in the member registry during the audit and will raise a non-conformity if any discrepancy is found between what is indicated in the member registry and what is cross-checked at producer level.

-CAP 2 and Assurance Related Questions
+Cocoa Action Plan 2 and Assurance Related Questions

 Will there be enough availability of cocoa to meet demand in this new assurance system?